brandonacampbell/JavaScript_Functions/README.md

 ## Exercise 1: Minimum Number

-- In the past, we created a selection statement inside a loop that counted from 1 to 100, and only printed out the odd numbers.
+- In the past, we created a selection statement inside a loop that counted from 1 to 100, and only2 printed out the odd numbers.
 - Your task is to write a function printOdds() that takes one parameter, count, and uses a loop and selection statement to count to the number passed in, printing out the odd numbers.

 1. Declare a function named `printOdds` using declaration notation (`function <name>(){...}`)